lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-10-08

+No Input Mixer Board practice with Zelin today.
+We recorded the session.

 ## 2025-10-07

-I added set() and get() and a number of reference pages and examples today.
+I added set() and get() and a number of reference pages and examples for L5 today.

 ## 2025-10-06